agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 #### Opening Deployed Configurations

 Deploy configurations provide the means for tracking the deployment history of project revisions.
 OpenL Tablets WebStudio provides functionality for quickly opening the deployed configuration revisions.
-This is especially useful when some time has passed since deployment and a review of files during specific deployments is desired.
+This is especially useful when some time has passed since deployment and a review of files during specific deployments is required.

 To open the specific project revisions included in a deploy configuration, proceed as follows: